↑

 Now, if you have the means to get a huge class A motorhome with more comforts than most of us have in our stationary homes, by all means, go for it.
 Most will have showers and even tubs that give you the ultimate in camping comforts.
 (But then can you really call it camping?…just saying)

-The rest of us who count every penny, pound, and inch of length when looking for a new RV, travel trailer, or motorhome, need to pay serious attention to the shower and toilet.
+The rest of us who count every penny, pound, and inch of length when looking for a new RV, camper, travel trailer, or motorhome, need to pay serious attention to the shower and toilet.
 Get an RV with a well-designed bathroom and you’ll be a self-sufficient camping family.
 Choose poorly, and you’ll find yourself preferring the public bathhouse.

 Before we get to my list of the smallest RVs with a shower and toilet, here are a few things you should keep in mind when deciding.